49 Different Types of Snakes in Florida

 A faint black line that runs down many people’s sides can be difficult to see.

-Glossy swamp snakes typically reach lengths of 14–24 inches (36–61 cm).
-They are located in Florida, extending into the Panhandle from Osceola County in the east.
+Glossy swamp snakes typically reach 14–24 inches (36–61 cm) and are found in Florida, extending into the Panhandle from Osceola County in the east.

 38. Rough Earth Snake